-In the Saved sections window you will find the sections you saved previously.
+By entering MySections you will find the sections you saved previously.

 You can delete the selected section by pressing Delete.

-In the fields below you are proposed the main geometric parameters of the section.
+After you open the saved section, in the fields below you are proposed the main geometric parameters of the section.

 To calculate the properties of the calculated section, press Calculate.